Search: I Can Fix Up My Home

 Deck Term: Joist span X beam span = load area.

-Deck Term:The distance from the ground to the bottom of the deck is called the max post height.
+Deck Terminology:The distance from the ground to the bottom of the deck is called the max post height.

 It’s time to figure the load area per post.
-Use this guideline to find your post size/deck height.
+Use these guidelines to find your post size/deck height.
 First determine the load area and then round up this figure where needed.
 Err on the side of caution.

 • 4” X 4” post